- The Blind Assasin

 This book is a true first edition in fine/fine condition, inscribed by Atwood in her typical style.
 I found this book at a local yard sale for $3.
 Somewhere in my collection I have another signed copy of this novel, inscribed to me.

-Copies like this can be found for as low as $65 today on AbeBooks.
-With just Atwood’s signature and no inscription, prices are slightly higher.
-Prices go up to $265 for a copy that is signed, dated and has a line from the book written in by Atwood.
+True first editions with condition issues can be found for as low as $65 today on AbeBooks.
+I would think this copy would fetch $125.
+With just Atwood’s signature and no inscription, the value would be slightly higher.
+Prices go up to $325 for a fine copy that is signed, dated and has a line from the book written in by Atwood.

-Atwood does a lot of signing, so it keeps the value of her signed true first editions affordable.
-Still, now is the time to buy, because over time the values should increase.
+Atwood does a lot of signing, so it keeps the value of her autographed novels more affordable.
+Still, it is best to buy your signed copies when the books first come out, because over time the values do increase.